Home / Career Guides / Physician Assistant (PA)

 How important is communication in the role of a physician assistant?

 Communication is critical in this role.
-They not only need to communicate effectively with patients to explain diagnoses, treatment plans, and preventative health measures but also with other healthcare professionals, such as doctors and nurses, to ensure coordinated and effective patient care.
+They not only need to communicate effectively with patients to explain diagnoses, treatment plans, and preventative health measures but also with other healthcare pros, such as doctors and nurses, to ensure coordinated and effective patient care.
 Good communication helps build trust with patients and provides a clear understanding of their health issues and treatment options.

 What are the typical responsibilities of a physician assistant in a surgical setting?